Epinova/Epinova.Elasticsearch/readme.md

 Custom objects do not require an `Id` property (or corresponding argument in the `BulkOperation` ctor), but this is recommended if you want control over versioning and updates/deletions.

 &nbsp;

-# Known issues
-* Content that is not indexed will not be returned by the providers in edit mode
-* Admin GUI and manual indexing is not working properly with Windows authentication

 # See also
 * [Installation](setup.md)